Sexual Perversity in Chicago: Production history

 In December 1975, the play was mounted off-off Broadway at the St. Clements Theatre in New York.
 An off-Broadway production directed by Albert Takazauckas opened on a double bill with the playwright's The Duck Variations on June 16, 1976 at the Cherry Lane Theatre in Greenwich Village and ran for 273 performances.
 The cast included F. Murray Abraham and Peter Riegert.
 Subsequent cast members included Jeff Zinn.

 Jake Johannsen first thought of being a comedian when trying out for the Iowa State production of Sexual Perversity in Chicago in the early 1980s.

 Blancs-Manteaux Theatre

 In 1980, the play was mounted at the Blancs-Manteaux Theatre in Paris, with Daniel Russo and Nathalie Courval.

 West End Theatre

 In 2003, Matthew Perry made his stage debut in a West End production co-starring Minnie Driver, Hank Azaria, and Kelly Reilly.

 Činoherní klub

-Directed by Ondřej Sokol.
-The play had premiered on 18 March 2004 in The Drama Club, Prague.
+Directed by Ondřej Sokol, the play premiered on 18 March 2004 in The Drama Club, Prague.